-We set out in this “Best Of” article to identify the various forms of magnesium used in dietary supplements, to review their benefits, and to suggest which form and format might be best for you.
-In the process, we discovered that the types and combinations of magnesium products and their delivery methods are mind-boggling.
-There are citrates, oxides, chlorides, malate, lactate, sulfate, and taurate, to name a few of the forms.
+We set out in this “Best Of” article to identify the various forms of magnesium used in dietary supplements, review their benefits, and suggest which form and format might work best for you.
+During our research, we discovered that the types and combinations of magnesium products and their delivery methods are truly mind-boggling.
+There are citrates, oxides, chlorides, malate, lactate, sulfate, and taurate, to name just a few forms.
 And magnesium supplements come in capsules, soft gels, tablets, powders, liquids, gummies, even topical oils.

-Undaunted, we will provide a comprehensive review of this chemical element and its role in your health, focusing on what the best form of Magnesium may be so you can find the right choice for your needs.
+Undaunted, we’ll provide a comprehensive review of this chemical element and its role in your health, focusing on what the best form of magnesium may be so you can find the right choice for your needs.

 What Is Magnesium?

-Magnesium is a chemical element with the atomic number 12 and the symbol MG.
-This shiny gray metal is the ninth most abundant element in the universe, the eighth-most abundant element in the Earth’s crust, and the eleventh most abundant element by mass in the human body.
+Magnesium is a chemical element with atomic number 12 and the symbol MG.
+This shiny gray metal ranks as the ninth most abundant element in the universe, the eighth-most abundant element in Earth’s crust, and the eleventh most abundant element by mass in the human body.

-Say magnesium to an auto enthusiast, and they immediately think of wheels.
-Yes, the “mag wheel” is made of magnesium alloy.
-It’s 33% lighter than aluminum and 75% lighter than steel, yet with comparable strength to weight ratio of aluminum.
+Mention magnesium to auto enthusiasts, and they immediately think of wheels.
+Yes, the “mag wheel” is made of magnesium alloy—33% lighter than aluminum and 75% lighter than steel, yet with comparable strength-to-weight ratio of aluminum.
 But we digress.
-This article will discuss magnesium as a mineral that is an essential nutrient for human nutrition.
+This article focuses on magnesium as a mineral that serves as an essential nutrient for human nutrition.

 Magnesium – An Essential Nutrient

-MG is an essential mineral and electrolyte that is crucial to the body’s function.
-Essential nutrients are elements the body doesn’t make or makes in insufficient quantity, so we must obtain them from our diet or through supplementation.
-Magnesium is one of the macro-minerals in addition to calcium, phosphorus, sodium, potassium, chloride, and sulfur.
-There are also trace minerals, defined as those elements needed in minimal amounts, iron, manganese, copper, iodine, zinc, cobalt, fluoride, and selenium.
+MG is an essential mineral and electrolyte crucial to the body’s function.
+Essential nutrients are elements the body doesn’t produce or makes in insufficient quantities, so we must obtain them through diet or supplementation.
+Magnesium is one of the macro-minerals alongside calcium, phosphorus, sodium, potassium, chloride, and sulfur.
+There are also trace minerals—those elements needed in minimal amounts—including iron, manganese, copper, iodine, zinc, cobalt, fluoride, and selenium.

-Magnesium is also an electrolyte, an essential mineral vital to many bodily functions.
-We often associate the below group of minerals with sports drinks designed to replace electrolytes lost through sweat.
+As an electrolyte, magnesium is vital to numerous bodily functions.
+We often associate the following group of minerals with sports drinks designed to replace electrolytes lost through sweat:

 - Sodium